-Groin pain and swelling could be a red flag for men and potentially indicate many different conditions.
+Groin pain and swelling could be a red flag for men and potentially indicate many different conditions such as swollen lymph nodes in the groin area or a hernia.
 It is important to know what these conditions are since they can range from kidney stones to cancers, and to be able to identify when something is wrong.
 Not only can this be worrisome to any man experiencing abnormal swelling or pain, but depending on the extent of the pain and symptoms could be the reason to see your doctor.

 The area between the abdomen and thigh – is a hernia.
 This type of hernia is more specifically called an inguinal hernia, and it occurs when part of the small intestine bulges through a weak area in the lower abdominal muscles.
 Inguinal hernias present as bulging in the groin, and can often be confused with swelling.
 Even a small hernia will cause intermittent pain, which is pain that comes and goes.
 However, more severe hernias can cause unbearable pain for sufferers to the point of incapacitation.
 This symptom is not something to ignore.
 Hernias left untreated may become strangulated when blood flow to the intestine is cut off, leading to death of the bowel tissue.
 Such a complication is life-threatening and requires emergency surgery.